lylybell12/FairyTalesAnalysis/README.md

 - The frequency and the sentiment of a word was then used to calculate sentiment severity.
 - The word comparison between gender pronouns were then visualized for facilitated analysis using `ggplot2` package.
 - The results demonstrate the stereotypical implication of genders roles within fictional plots.

+## Assumpmtions
+- Although gender is non-binary we only considered male and female pronouns for simplicity and ignored neutral pronouns such as ‘they/them.’
+- Proper nouns such as ‘John’ or ‘Jane’ were not considered.
+- Dataset contained only popular fairy tales.

 ## Bigram Visualizations